tung/tung.github.io/content/posts/learning-zigs-build-system-using-raylib.md

 +++
 date = 2024-11-06
+updated = 2025-03-19
 title = "Learning Zig's Build System using raylib" taxonomies.tags = ["gamedev", "programming", "zig"]
 +++

+**Edit**: Updated for Zig 0.14.0 and a version of raylib that works with it.

 I picked up some Zig recently and figured I'd take the chance to learn its build system using raylib. raylib already has pretty good community-maintained idiomatic Zig bindings, but we want to learn, so we're going to do it the "hard" way instead.